Non-parametric Permutation Testing

 Correct for multiple comparisons

 After computing the p-values for each subject, correct for multiple comparisons in the same way as the original paper.
-The important thing is that you apply the correlction to each subject separately.
+The important thing is that you apply the correction to each subject separately.
 Note that, because the multiple comparison correction is performed for each subject, you only need to apply it if your replications result in multiple p-values for each subject.

 Examples